Landau damping and survival threshold: Introduction

 Our main results, Theorem \ref{theo-mainLandau} below, assert that

 \begin{itemize}

-\item {\em Plasma oscillations:} for $0\le |k|\le \kappa_0$, there are exactly two pure imaginary solutions $\lambda_\pm(k) = \pm i \tau_*(k)$ of the dispersion relation $D(\lambda,k)=0$, which obey a Klein-Gordon type dispersion relation
+\item {\em Plasma oscillations:} for $0\le |k|\le \kappa_0$, there are exactly two pure imaginary solutions $\lambda_\pm(k) = \pm i \tau_*(|k|)$ of the dispersion relation $D(\lambda,k)=0$, which obey a Klein-Gordon type dispersion relation

-(and in particular, $\tau_*(k)$ is a strict convex function in $|k|$).
+(and in particular, $\tau_*(|k|)$ is a strict convex function in $|k|$).
 These oscillatory modes experience no Landau damping $\Re \lambda_\pm(k)=0$, but disperse in space, since the group velocity $\tau_*'(k)$ is strictly increasing in $|k|$.
 This dispersion leads to a $t^{-3/2}$ decay of the electric field in the physical space.
 These oscillations are known as Langmuir's waves in plasma physics \cite{Trivelpiece}.

-In addition, the phase velocity of these oscillatory waves $\nu_*(k) = \tau_*(k)/|k|$ is a decreasing function in $|k|$ with $\nu_*(0) = \infty$ and $\nu_*(\kappa_0) = \Upsilon$ (the maximal speed of particle velocities).
+In addition, the phase velocity of these oscillatory waves $\nu_*(k) = \tau_*(|k|)/|k|$ is a decreasing function in $|k|$ with $\nu_*(0) = \infty$ and $\nu_*(\kappa_0) = \Upsilon$ (the maximal speed of particle velocities).

-\item {\em Landau damping:} as $|k|$ increases past the critical wave number $\kappa_0$, the phase velocity of Langmuir's oscillatory waves enters the range of admissible particle velocities, namely $|\nu_*(k)| <\Upsilon$.
-That is, there are particles that move at the same propagation speed of the waves.
-This resonant interaction causes the dispersion functions $\lambda_\pm(k)$ to leave the imaginary axis, and thus the purely oscillatory modes get damped.
+\item {\em Landau damping:} as $|k|$ increases past the critical wave number $\kappa_0$, the phase velocity of Langmuir's oscillatory waves enters the range of admissible particle velocities, namely $\nu_*(k) <\Upsilon$.
+That is, {recalling $\Upsilon$ denotes the maximal particle speed, see \eqref{def-Upsilon}, there are particles with velocity $v$ that resonate with the waves, that is $|v| = \nu_*(k)$.} This resonant interaction causes the dispersion functions $\lambda_\pm(k)$ to leave the imaginary axis, and thus the purely oscillatory modes get damped.
 Landau \cite{Landau} computed this law of damping for Gaussians (and hence, $\kappa_0=0$) as reported in \eqref{Landau-law}.
 For the case of compactly supported equilibria $\Upsilon <\infty$, we have $\kappa_0>0$, and the Landau's law of decay can be explicitly computed, giving

 as $|k|\to \kappa_0^+$, where $\nu_*(k) = \Upsilon - \frac{2\kappa_0}{\kappa_1^2} (|k| - \kappa_0) $ for some positive constant $\kappa_1$.
 See Theorem \ref{theo-mainLandau} for the details.
 That is, the vanishing rate of equilibria at the maximal velocity dictates the Landau damping rate of the oscillations at the critical wave number.
-This leads to a transfer of energy from the electric energy (i.e. damping in the $L^2$ energy norm) to the kinetic energy of these particles.
-This transfer of energy at the resonant velocity defines the classical notion of Landau damping.
-In the other words, Landau damping occurs due to the resonant interaction between particles and the oscillatory waves.
+This leads to a transfer of energy from the potential energy (i.e. the $L^2$ norm of $E$) to the kinetic energy of the system, {recalling the total energy of the linearized Vlasov-Poisson system \eqref{linVP}